4-H Coding Challenge

 - An app you made.

 Register to let us know that you'll be entering a project.
-If you would like to be a spectator, please register for the Zoom link.
+If you would like to be a spectator for virtual presentations, please register for the Zoom link.

 Meeting Place: Virtual via Zoom link provided upon registering.